 Please consider a donation to OPHI

-Donations via credit or debit card may be made online through The University of Oxford’s Online Giving Page.
+DONATE online in British pounds via credit or debit card online through The University of Oxford’s Online Giving Page.

-- Please be certain to select the button for The Oxford Poverty and Human Development Initiative (OPHI) to ensure that your gift is properly directed.
+- Please be certain that it clearly states that the gift is for the Oxford Poverty and Human Development Initiative (OPHI) to ensure that your gift is properly directed.